BigPolarBear1/factorization/README.md

 Ok, the uploaded version is very inefficient.
 But now that I know that this actually works, i'll upload improvements rapidly.
 I know I explored similar ideas previously.. but just the way I'm setting everything up now, finally makes it work.
 Like getting hit by lightning.
 Eureka.

 Its going to be a very dire day for western cryptologists.
 Could have started a dialogue with me a long time ago.
 Instead I was treated like shit.
 Fuck you then.
 Good luck with this disaster.
 I know what this implies.
 I know what this means.
 This is a disaster that is going to cost billions.
 Was it worth it?
 Huh?
 Was it worth being transphobic cunts for?
 Fuckers.
 Nazi losers.
+I probably sealed my own fate now.
+But lol, fuck you all.
+I tried selling my work.
+I told everyone I was working on this.
+I was treated like shit.
+People are going to study this cascade of failures one day.
+Fucking morons.
+Are you all stupid?

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>